-There are several things we need to keep in mind in order to get a perfect CNC machined part.
+There are several things we need to keep in mind in order to get a perfect CNC machine parts.
 Some of these major pointers come before we begin manufacturing them, like correct dimensions and tolerances, shape, quality of the raw materials used etc. But there is something that needs to be worked on after the machined part is produced.

 Surface Finish: A process that helps define and refine the overall texture (lay, roughness, and waviness) of the machined part.
 We just cannot ignore the importance of an impeccable surface finish.